markos-dev-team/markos/README.md

      - This target can be supported via qemu if target hardware is not available.

 Easy porting to other ARMv7-M/R/A SoCs.

+# Getting Started

+See `COMPILING.md` for building instructions.

 # License